questdb/questdb-connect/README.md

 pip install questdb-connect
 ```

-This will be the URI for QuestDB:
+## SQLALchemy Sample Usage

+Use the QuestDB dialect by specifying it in your SQLAlchemy connection string:

 ```shell
 questdb://admin:quest@localhost:8812/main
 questdb://admin:quest@host.docker.internal:8812/main
 ```

-## SQLALchemy Sample Usage

-Use the QuestDB dialect by specifying it in your SQLAlchemy connection string,
-from that point on use SQLAlchemy:
+From that point on use standard SQLAlchemy:

 ```python
 import datetime